 Hungarians celebrate their national or State day on 20 August each year, known as the Day of the Foundation of the State of Hungary and St Stephen's Day (after Hungary's first king).
 Hungary also celebrates national days on 23 October (commemorating the outbreak of the 1956 Uprising and the proclamation of the Hungarian Republic in 1989) and 15 March (commemorating the 1848-49 Revolution and War of Independence).

-Australia established full diplomatic relations with Hungary in 1972.
 Hungary has an Embassy in Canberra and Consulates in Queensland, Victoria and Western Australia.
-Since October 2013, the Australian Ambassador to Hungary has been accredited from Vienna.